-Fans of the British television comedy series will know what is meant when printers are called The IT Crowd of modern computer hardware.
+Fans of the BBC comedy series will know what I mean when I say that printers are the I.T.
+Crowd of modern computer hardware.
 Unloved, unglamorous, tucked away somewhere out of sight and hearing, printers only get our attention when they go wrong.
 They're dull, prone to tantrums, and they don't even come in the right colours.
-After all, when was the last time Apple made a printer?1
+After all, when was the last time Apple made a printer?

 But you can't stop progress; and over the last five years or so printers have been getting faster, better and cheaper, and acquiring some interesting new capabilities along the way - some good, some not so good.
-This article seeks to bring readers up-to-date with what's happening in the exciting world of putting marks on paper.
+In this article I bring readers up to date with what's happening in the exciting world of putting marks on paper.